microsoftgraph/microsoft-graph-toolkit/specs/mgt-people-picker.md

 ### Handling form control validation state

-The mgt-people-picker will handle validation by using the setValidity() and checkValidity() methods provided by the ElementInternals object.
+The mgt-people-picker will handle validation by using the setValidity() provided by the ElementInternals object, which you get by calling attachInternals() on your custom element, to indicate whether the element is currently valid or not.

 ```javascript
 export class MgtPeoplePicker extends MgtTemplatedTaskComponent {